 The BoS (board of science) plays an influential role in forming government and public opinion on public health issues for the benefit of doctors and patients.
-We do this via the publication of policy reports, web resources, guidance documents and briefings,

 We maintain an influential role in forming opinion on issues of interest to the health of the public.
 This includes major work areas such as:

 - addressing the health impact of economic inequality